lucia-auth/lucia/documentation-v3/src/pages/guides/validate-session-cookies/nuxt.md

 ---
 layout: "@layouts/DocLayout.astro"
-title: "Validate requests in Nuxt"
+title: "Validate session cookies in Nuxt"
 ---

-We recommend using session cookies for most applications.

 **CSRF protection must be implemented when using cookies.** This can be easily done by comparing the `Origin` and `Host` header.